This fact sheet covers England & Wales. You will need different advice if you live in Scotland.

 Bailiffs are also commonly known as enforcement agents.
 In this fact sheet we use the term bailiff.

 This fact sheet deals with complaints about private bailiffs.
-It does not apply to complaints about county court bailiffs or High Court Enforcement Officers.
-If you have a complaint about a county court bailiff or High Court Enforcement Officer, contact us for advice.
+It does not apply to complaints about county court bailiffs or high court bailiffs.
+If you have a complaint about a county court bailiff or high court bailiffs, contact us for advice.